plangrid/ReactiveLists/Guides/Getting Started.md

 # Getting Started

 ReactiveLists provides a React-like API for `UITableView` and `UICollectionView`.
-This goal is to provide a more declarative interface on top of your normal list and collection code.
-To get started with ReactiveLists, we encourage you to play around with the examples included in the repository, but here we will also discuss the main components of the library.
+This goal is to provide a more declarative interface on top of your normal table and collection code.
+To get started with ReactiveLists, we encourage you to play around with the examples included in the repository.

+### Primary Components

+#### `*SectionViewModel`

+This is either a `CollectionViewSectionViewModel` or a `TableViewSectionViewModel`.
+This type describes the title and contents of a given section within your `UICollectionView` or `UITableView`

+#### `*CellViewModel`

+This is type you make that conforms to either `CollectionViewCellViewModel` or `TableViewCellViewModel`.
+This is the type that describes the data that is used to configure a given cell in your `UITableView` or `UICollectionView`.

+#### `*ViewModel`

+This is either a `TableViewModel` or a `CollectionViewModel`.
+These are types that describe what your `UITableView` or `UICollectionView` should look like.
+You initialize such a `ViewModel` with a set of `SectionModel`s, which in turn are initialized with a set of `CellViewModel`s.
+After doing this, your `ViewModel` contains all the data required to render your `UITableView` or `UICollectionView`

+#### `*ViewDriver`

+This is either a `TableViewDriver` or a `CollectionViewDriver`.
+These types are responsible for calling all the methods to update your view when new data is available.
+You initialize your `Driver` with a `UITableView` or `UICollectionView` and then as new data becomes available, you construct a new `ViewModel` and set the `Driver`'s `tableViewModel` or `collectionViewModel` property to the new `ViewModel`  From there the `Driver` will figure out the differences in the data and re-render your `UITableView` or `UICollectionView` automatically for you.

 To get set up, you first need to add a `Driver` (either a `TableViewDriver` or `CollectionViewDriver`) to your view controller.